celerity/celerity-hla/README.md

 ## Project Aim

-Provide a user-friendly interface using C++ Standard Library paradigms and concepts
+Provide a user-friendly interface using C++ Standard Library paradigms and concepts to ease first steps for users without experience with SYCL.

 As a library user, I want: